IAHispano/Applio/README.md

 > The dataset for the pre-training model uses nearly 50 hours of high quality VCTK open source dataset.

 > High quality licensed song datasets will be added to training-set one after another for your use, without worrying about copyright infringement.
-# Summary
+# Summary 📘
-## Features that this fork (Mangio-RVC-Fork) includes that the original repo doesn't:
+## Features that this fork (Mangio-RVC-Fork) includes that the original repo doesn't ☑️
 + Local inference with the conv2d 'Half' exception fix. apply the argument --use_gfloat to infer-web.py to use this fix.
 + f0 Inference algorithm overhaul:
   + Added pyworld dio f0 method.
   + Added torchcrepe crepe f0 method.
 (Increases pitch accuracy and stability ALOT)
   + Modifiable crepe_hop_length for the crepe algorithm via the web_gui
++ Paperspace integration
+  + Paperspace argument on infer-web.py (--paperspace) that shares a gradio link
+  + Make file for paperspace users

 ## This repository has the following features too:
 + Reduce tone leakage by replacing source feature to training-set feature using top1 retrieval;